StateScribe: Towards Accessible Change Awareness Across Real-World Revisits: User Study

-Participants were impressed by {\name}’s memory capabilities, which are not supported by current off-the-shelf visual assistive technologies.
-For example, P5 described it as a \textit{``promising integration with Seeing AI scan function,''} while P3 noted, \textit{``I’m astounded at how well it remembers and describes differences as you move.
-That’s not something Be My AI can do.''} Participants also found the descriptions helpful (M=5.9, SD=1.2) and expressed willingness to use {\name} in real-world settings (M=5.6, SD=1.4).
-For example, P8 described a bus navigation experience, noting that {\name} could be helpful: \textit{``Maps told me to stand in one place to catch the bus today, but it was relocated by a couple of hundred feet, so I had to walk around to find it.
-This [{\name}] could help me find the relocation out more quickly.''} P2, who was a mental health counselor, suggested \textit{``it could be helpful to know the person's attire, like in military manner or slovenly from time to time, and if their facial expression changes during conversation.''} Despite positive feedback, some participants reported information overload and wanted more control over the information delivered, especially when using other aids.
+Participants were impressed by {\name}’s memory capabilities, which are absent from current off-the-shelf visual assistive technologies.
+For example, P5 viewed it as a \textit{``promising integration with Seeing AI scan function,''} while P3 felt \textit{``astounded at how well it remembers and describes differences as you move.
+That’s not something Be My AI can do.''} Participants also found the descriptions helpful (M=5.9, SD=1.2) and willing to use {\name} in real-world settings (M=5.6, SD=1.4).
+For example, P8 described a bus stop navigation experience that {\name} could be helpful: \textit{``Maps told me to stand in one place to catch the bus today, but it was relocated by a couple of hundred feet, so I had to walk around to find it.
+This [{\name}] could help me find the relocation out more quickly.''} P2, who was a mental health counselor, suggested \textit{``it could be helpful to know the person's attire, like in military manner or slovenly from time to time, and if their facial expression changes during conversation.''} Despite positive feedback, some reported information overload and wanted greater control, especially when using other aids.
 For example, P6 suggested omitting changes, like \textit{``A chair appeared in front of you.
 It was not there before,''} when already perceived with a cane.
-We discuss potential improvements further in later sections.